 - Standard air supply and heating will be provided to College buildings Monday to Friday from 07.30hrs to 21.30hrs.

 - At weekends and outside of the standard operational hours, air volumes will be reduced to a lower but safe level, and temperatures will reduced to ‘trace’ heating levels.

 - Heating will be provided according to need in order to meet a generally acceptable standard.
 The standard is defined as that to deliver a temperature of 20°C during normal working hours, usually within +/- 2°C.

-- The introduction of additional heat sources by individuals or sections is not permitted unless agreed with the Department and registered with the Estates Facilities Customer Services Centre.
-The Estates Facilities Department can supply temporary additional heating as necessary and will look at the feasibility to rectify poor conditions in the longer term.
+- The introduction of additional heat sources by individuals or sections is not permitted unless agreed with the Department and registered with the Estates Operations Customer Services Centre.
+Estates Operations can supply temporary additional heating as necessary and will look at the feasibility to rectify poor conditions in the longer term.

 - The vast majority of rooms will not be temperature controlled during the peak summer period.
 Occupants are requested to make their best endeavours to cope at times of peak outside temperatures by applying advice provided by our Safety Department.

 - Those environments which do benefit from temperature control will not be cooled lower than 24°C or 22°C only where the particular process dictates, usually within +/- 2°C. Cooling will generally operate during normal working hours only.